Modified release pessary (vaginal insert)

 The vaginal insert should be removed:

-if your contractions are too strong or prolonged
+if your contractions are too strong, prolonged or too frequent

 if your unborn baby becomes distressed